monsterkodi/ko/README.md

 **optimized for coffee-script**
 - completes function/method names from required files
 - terminal commands to list classes and functions/methods
-- includes a few nifty macros
+- includes a few nifty macros:
     - **dbg** insert log line which outputs class.method + variables under cursors
     - **req** insert require statement for word at cursor
-    - **class** creates new file with simple class skeleton
+    - **class** creates a new file with simple class skeleton
     - **inv** toggle display of line-breaks

 ## command-line